husseinfahmy/Transform/README.md

 Image analysis of the nutrition label image will only run on a 32-bit system.
 To start the program, you will need to run these commands in your terminal to run the program.

+UI for Uploading / Viewing Transformation Photos is not included in this version.

 ```
 mvn clean
 mvn package